andrewtdiz/FHIR-Specimens/README.md

 ### useEffect

 Changes to the `limit` and `page` are detected with a `useEffect` in the `App` component.
 This triggers a new `fetch` command to update the value of the specimenData.

+## Unit tests

+There are two sets of unit tests:

+`SpecimenBox.test.tsx` and `SpecimenDisplay.test.tsx` are made to test the react component renders information displays its state properly.

+Tests within `SpecimenReducer` ensure that the `specimenReducer` hook is functioning properly in managing the app's state.
+With time permitting, I would look to add future tests that ensure other state variables within the `specimenReducer` are functioning properly.

 # Deployment and Testing